IRF-U Space Plasma Physics

 - Michiko Morooka, PhD -- scientist (Cassini)

-- Erik Vigren, PhD -- scientist (Cassini, Rosetta)
+- Erik Vigren, PhD, docent -- scientist (Cassini, Rosetta)

-- Emiliya Yordanova, PhD -- scientist (MMS, Cluster)
+- Emiliya Yordanova, PhD -- scientist (MMS, SolO)

 students (see also our PhD projects page):